Adimserious/afro_styles/README.md

 Ci Python Linter – To validate the python code.

 ### Data model
+Data is stored in Google spreadsheet in this project, which includes the user input for numbers stored in the main_sales, remain and before_sales values calculated from the program and stored in the remain and before_sales colums respectively

 ### Libraries used
+- gspread
+- google.oauth

 ## Deployment
 The project was coded with gitpod, stored on github and then deployed to Heroku.